How do we define ourselves?

 In 1967, there was great excitement when the Queen came to visit, Dad took cine film of the event.

-Dad went on trips to Cyprus and Persia (Iran), where I believe they had their passports taken away from them, which was worrying, but they managed to return safely, bringing back some interesting souvenirs, many of which we still have.
+Dad went on official trips to Cyprus and Persia (Iran), where I believe they had their passports taken away from them, which was worrying, but they managed to return safely, bringing back some interesting souvenirs, many of which we still have.

 Christmas 1969, was probably rather sad for my parents, knowing that their tour of Malta was almost at an end.
 Paul and I knew nothing of our imminent move, apart from the disappearance of various personal items, as they were packed ready for shipping back to the UK.

 One of Dad’s hobbies was photography, and he took lots of photos whilst we were in Malta, developing them in his own ‘dark room’ (a small store room off the veranda).
 He also bought a cine camera, and we are lucky to have a lot of film of us as we were growing up.